Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Archive/022/Chapter022-draft5.md

 "Of course the Church would say that," Tobi muttered, guiding their cart around a particularly deep rut.
 "Can't have people thinking they can protect themselves without proper institutional oversight."

-"Speaking of oversight," Willi interjected with characteristic practicality, "how exactly are we paying for passage to northern waters?
-Our potion earnings might cover dinner, not ocean transport for four people plus gear."
+"Speaking of oversight," Willi said with characteristic practicality, "how exactly are we paying for passage to northern waters?
+Our potion earnings won't cover ocean transport for four people plus gear."

 Lin felt her magical senses stirring as they drew closer to the harbor, but Willi's question demanded attention first.
-"We'll figure something out.
-Maybe trade services for passage."
+"Good point.
+We'll need to negotiate something more creative than straight payment."

 "What if they're not just symbolic?"
 Lin continued, returning to the carved patterns that made her runic instincts tingle with recognition.
 "What if they're actually runic frameworks that nobody remembers how to activate?"